Paddle Patagonia

 The Patagonia Packrafting Expedition

 Discover Northern Patagonia under your own steam.
-On this trip, you’ll explore epic landscapes and find out what life is like for the ‘paisanos’ who settled here.
-In addition to that you'll paddle the beautiful glacier waters of the Rio Turbio in your own packraft.
+On this trip, you’ll explore epic landscapes.
+Find out what life is like for the ‘paisanos’ who settled here and paddle the little known Turbio River.

-You don’t need whitewater experience but should be physically fit to be able to hike and paddle over several days.
-Also a lust for adventure and a taste for red wine won’t do you wrong either!
+You don’t need whitewater experience.
+Just be physically fit and have a taste for adventure (a taste for red wine won’t do you wrong either).

-Your guides are super experienced, knowledgeable, welcoming, and great teachers.
+Your guides are experienced, knowledgeable, welcoming, and great teachers.
 You’ll learn how to:

 • ‘Read’ and ‘run’ rapids in safety and confidence